 On successful completion of this module the student will be able to demonstrate the following subject specific learning outcomes:

-1 in-depth knowledge of representations of animals in literature across different periods (from the early 19th century to the present).
+1 nuanced knowledge of representations of animals in literature across different periods (from the early 19th century to the present).

 2 an ability to compare representations of animals in different genres, including novels, short stories and poetry.